 - Faster service: Hotels that rely on credit cards spend less time fiddling with checking change.
 This gives them more time in their hands to take care of customers.

-Less stress: Credit card payments and contactless transactions make life easier for hotel staff, especially during high-traffic periods.
-Accepting credit card payments also means that managers don’t have to go through the time-consuming task of recording transactions, banking cash, and balancing takings against receipts.
+- Less stress: Credit card payments and contactless transactions make life easier for hotel staff, especially during high-traffic periods.
+Accepting credit card payments also means managers don’t have to go through the time-consuming task of recording transactions, banking cash, and balancing takings against receipts.

 5. What are the disadvantages of going cash-free for hotels?

 Accessibility: Not all people have credit cards.
 While those without credit cards are beginning to become a minority, they are still a substantial market segment.

-This includes people who have been denied cards for having a poor credit rating or those who do not have a fixed abode.
+This includes people who have been denied cards for poor credit ratings or those who do not have a fixed abode.
 In addition, tourists from other countries may prefer to pay in cash to avoid adverse charges and exchange rates.